 MYTH #2: Social media is too informal for business

 Social media has given us all the ability to share whatever we want, whenever we want.
 We post things like what we ate for brunch and a viral video of a kid yodeling in Walmart.
-But social media is so much more than silly content like this.
+But social media is so much more than silly (albeit entertaining) content like this.
 It’s a tool used to reach every demographic and it has transformed business communications and advertising.
 The content you post to social media should always keep your goals and your target audience in mind, but that doesn’t mean you can’t also publish content that shows your brand’s personality.
 Even if you are a B2B company selling SAAS technology, there’s room for fun posts about people that work at your company, content that you find interesting and even some humor!

-Delta Airlines had no fear to push the envelope and Tweet something that’s utterly goofy- and it paid off.
+Delta Airlines had no fear to push the envelope and tweet something that’s utterly goofy – and it paid off.
 Their followers loved it, retweeting it over 400 times.
 Your followers want to see behind-the-scenes, informative and even funny content that you can give them.
-Selling a relationship is more important than trying to sell a product.
-You want to gain the trust of your audience and create a relationship that not only sells your product or service- but keeps you relevant, top of mind and keeps them coming back.
+Building a relationship is more important on social media than trying to sell a product.
+You want to gain the trust of your audience and create a relationship that keeps you relevant, top of mind, and keeps customers coming back.

 MYTH #3: You must be on every social network

 Not all social networks are suited for your specific business or industry.
 Before you jump into social media, do your research.
 Find out where your target audience is hanging out online.
 If they aren’t on Instagram, then you don’t need to be either!
 Don’t waste your time creating and posting content in places that your target audience won’t see.
 In addition to this, if you create more social accounts that you can properly manage and participate on, you’ll do yourself more harm than good.
 Don’t come to the party if you don’t want to socialize.